 D. Residential students are to be informed that they have the option to confidentially identify an individual, and his or her telephone number(s), to be contacted by the institution no later than 24 hours after the time that the student is determined missing.
 The Office of Residential Life will collect and maintain the confidential contact information.
 The student is responsible for ensuring that the contact information is up-to-date and accurate.V.
 Procedures for Reporting and for Investigating Missing Students

-A. Any college employee who receives a report that a student is missing, or has independent information that a student is missing, must immediately report the information or evidence to the Dean of Student Affairs, the Office of Â Residential Â Life, or to Campus Security.
-If Campus Security is initially contacted, they will notify the Dean of Student Affairs and the Office of Residential Life, whose staff will determine whether the student is a residential student.
+A. Any college employee who receives a report that a student is missing, or has independent information that a student is missing, must immediately report the information or evidence to the dean of Students, the Office of Â Residential Â Life, or to Campus Security.
+If Campus Security is initially contacted, they will notify the Dean of Students and the Office of Residential Life, whose staff will determine whether the student is a residential student.

 B. If the student is not a residential student, Campus Security will conduct a preliminary investigation in order to verify the situation and to determine the circumstances which exist relating to the reported missing student.
 If Campus Security determines that the student should be considered missing, it will contact the relevant outside law enforcement authority and provide the relevant information.
 All pertinent law enforcement agencies, including, if known, those operating in the student’s normal routes of travel or hometown, will be notified and requested to render assistance; all law enforcement agencies involved will receive routine investigation status reports during the course of the investigation.
 If Campus Security determines that student should be considered missing, the person making the initial report will be encouraged to make an official missing person report to local Law Enforcement.
 Campus Security shall follow its General Order governing investigating missing/endangered persons.